rachioko/hello-world/README.md

 # hello-world
-so world, hello i'm not being forced to do thus at all
+so world, hello i'm not being forced to do this at all